joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/basics-of-using-the-external-api.md

 standalone Flash Player.
-Projectors are commonly used to distribute SWF files by CD-ROM or in similar situations where download size is not an issue and the SWF author wants to be certain the user will be able to run the SWF file, regardless of whether Flash Player is installed on the user’s computer.
+Projectors are commonly used to distribute SWF files by CD-ROM or in similar situations where download size is not an issue and the SWF author wants to be certain the user will be able to run the SWF file, regardless of whether Flash Player is installed on the user's computer.

 Proxy
-A go-between application or code that calls code in one application (the “external application”) on behalf of another application (the “calling application”), and returns values to the calling application.
+A go-between application or code that calls code in one application (the "external application") on behalf of another application (the "calling application"), and returns values to the calling application.
 A proxy can be used for various reasons, including:

 - To simplify the process of making external function calls by converting native